 Building strong cybersecurity systems helps protect users and maintain trust.

-Another important factor is user experience.
+4. Focus on User Experience Another important factor is user experience.
 Financial services must be easy to use and accessible for a wide range of users.

 Successful fintech platforms focus on: